-These Crispy Pork Carnitas are braised until mouthwateringly tender then quickly placed under the broiler until the meat has charred, crisp, edges.
-These will be the best pork tacos you’ve had!
+These crispy Dutch oven carnitas are braised until mouthwateringly tender then quickly placed under the broiler until the meat has charred, crisp, edges.
+These will be the best pork carnitas you'll have!

 Pork shoulder is the most underrated cut of meat in the grocery store.
-There I said it.
-It feels good to get that off my chest.
 You won't find a protein packing more flavor per penny spent.
-When cooked long and slow, pork shoulder slowly transforms into tender delectable shreds that have the uncanny ability to soak up whatever flavorings it is bathed in.
-It is the caterpillar/butterfly of the culinary world.
-Fly little piggy, fly!
+When cooked long and slow, pork shoulder slowly transforms into tender shredded carnitas that have the uncanny ability to soak up whatever flavorings it is bathed in.
+Perfect for making the best pork carnitas you've ever tried!

-This is what makes these Crispy Pork Carnitas so dang tantalizing!
+"Carnitas" means 'little meats', as they typically refer to braised or roasted pork that is cooked until it can be shredded into little pieces.
+This is what makes these crispy pork carnitas so dang tantalizing!
 Pork is braised on the stovetop in a pool of Mexican seasonings until it renders down into tender chunks of meat just waiting to lie in a warm tortilla blanket.
-“Carnitas” means ‘little meats’, as they typically refer to braised or roasted pork that is cooked until is can be shredded into little pieces.

 How to Make Crispy Pork Carnitas

-There are two important steps to making these Crispy Pork Carnitas.
-Even if you decide not to follow my recipe specifically, following my methods will yield exceptional pork tacos.
+There are two important steps in the cooking process to making these Dutch oven carnitas.
+Even if you decide not to follow my recipe specifically, following my methods will yield exceptionally crispy carnitas.

-These make exceptional leftovers.
+This pork carnitas recipe will make exceptional leftovers.
 Simply reheat the carnitas in the microwave till it reaches your desired temperature.
 If the pork seems dry add a splash of water to rehydrate.
 Any leftovers should be stored in an airtight container and enjoyed within five days.
 Otherwise, carnitas freeze well when placed in an appropriate freezer-safe container.

 - kosher salt to taste